 Curriculum is delivered in accordance with applicable service regulation and instruction.
 All Navy option scholarship candidates must complete a full year of calculus, calculus-based physics, English, and American military history/national security policy courses.
 Additionally, all Navy option candidates are required to take a course which covers the culture of another country or group of people.
 All Marine option scholarship candidates must complete an American military history/national security policy course.
-Substitutions, exceptions, and waivers of these requirements can be authorized only by the Professor of Naval Science with the concurrence of the cadet's curricular head.
+Substitutions, exceptions, and waivers of these requirements can be authorized only by the Professor of Naval Science.